Bartlesville Radio » News » Bartlesville Man Arrested After Damaging Local Bar

 Bartlesville Man Arrested After Damaging Local Bar

 A Bartlesville man was arrested after allegedly damaging a local bar.
-Daniel Davis appeared in Washington County court after being arrested on a warrant stemming an April 2 incident.
+Daniel Davis appeared in Washington County court after being arrested on a warrant stemming from an April 2 incident.
 Davis was charged with one count of malicious injury to property.

 According to an affidavit, the alleged incident occurred at Angelo’s Tavern on Cherokee Avenue in Bartlesville.
-The victim claims that an employee that a staff member found Davis attempting smoke marijuana on the property.
+The victim claims that a staff member found Davis attempting smoke marijuana on the property.

 The man advised Davis that he was not allowed to do that.
 It is alleged that Davis responded, “I’m Daniel Davis and I don’t give a [expletive]”.
 Davis then proceeded to hit a window with a blunt object causing it to shatter.
 He then left the establishment in a truck.
 The reporting party was able to get his license plate number.